sannatitus/Bonsai/README.md

 ### `/CrabitatCam`
 - Contains workflows designed for daily automatic video camera acqusition of West African fiddler crabs (*Afruca tangeri*) in captive enviroments.
 - `/110` subfolder workflows acquire footage from 7:00-19:00, using Logitech Brio 4K webcams.
 - `/B2` subfolder films 24/7, with frames synced across four cameras (FLIR BlackFly S) via a HARP Output Expander.
 Videos and frame metadata are binned by the hour.
-This acquisition pipeline incorporates some components from the Aeon project at the Sainsbury Wellcome Centre, specfically Aeon.Aquisitiion nodes.
+This acquisition pipeline incorporates some components from the [Aeon project at the Sainsbury Wellcome Centre](https://github.com/SainsburyWellcomeCentre/aeon_acquisition), specifically Aeon.Acquisition Bonsai nodes.

 ### `/Dome`